firavoyage/blogging/ubuntu.md

 # snap
 sudo apt install -y snapd # maybe not needed
+# hide snap in home folder # `~/snap` is hardcoded. it might be hard and unreliable to fight it w flags and workarounds.
+tee ~/.hidden > /dev/null <<EOF
+snap
+Android
+EOF

 # flatpak (log out to apply)
 sudo apt install flatpak